Tila173/Atomcamp_SQL_Exercises/README.md

-# Atomcamp_SQL_Exercises
+# Atomcamp SQL Exercises

-This repository contains SQL assignments and exercises completed during my Data Science and AI training at Atomcamp.
-It serves as a showcase of my SQL skills and understanding of database management.
+Welcome to my repository of SQL assignments from Atomcamp's Data Science and AI training program.
+Here, you'll find a variety of exercises that demonstrate my proficiency in SQL, including data querying, manipulation, and analysis.

+## What's Inside

+- Assignment 1: Basics of SELECT statements.
+- Assignment 2: Advanced data filtering with WHERE clauses.
+- Assignment 3: JOIN operations to combine multiple tables.
+- ... (and so on, for each assignment)

+## Skills Demonstrated

+- Data retrieval and sorting
+- Complex queries involving multiple tables
+- Data aggregation and function usage
+- Database schema understanding

+## Tools & Technologies Used

+- SQL
+- PostgreSQL/MySQL (or any other DBMS you've used)
+- DataGrip/MySQL Workbench (or any other SQL client)

+Feel free to explore the assignments and reach out if you have any questions or feedback!